07

 Task 1: Solo Theatre Piece (HL only)

-Task 2: Director’s Notebook (SL and HL)
+Task 2: Collaborative Project (SL and HL)

 Task 3: Research Presentation (SL and HL)